kunalrye/financialsummary/README.md

 * Wrangling: Gathers 10-Q data and performs basic parsing

 ## Pipeline Overview
-The entire text-to-summary pipline can be run by running `financialsummary.ipynb`, located at the root of the repo.

 1) Exploration: each .ipynb file explores an aspect of the corpus.
 For example, `ue_similarity.ipynb` compares the sentences across a company's 10Qs to each other to see if there is sentence-level correlation between the 10Qs of the same company.
 2) Wrangling: `sep_sections.py` will pull 10Qs from the SEC EDGAR API and parse each 10Q into individual sections.
 3) Preprocessing: `legal_filter.py` will pass each individual section through the legal filter, which compares sentences to a set of legal statements and removes the most similar sentences from the sections (i.e. the legal boilerplate)